Skip to main content

 def insert(self, val: str) -> None:

-# Ensure we have enouh space to insert the whole string
+# Ensure we have enough space to insert the whole string

 if len(val) > self.gap_length: